JuliaPraxis/Naming/guides/WordChoice.md

  the solution to , the resolution of   |  solution | result the result of computation         |  result | solution
  | |
- an informal way to develop a real outcome accurate but informal hint | heuristic | approach the guiding perspective | approach | heuristic
+ an informal way to develop | a real approach | an approach accurate but informal hint | heuristic | approach the guiding perspective | approach | heuristic